Ajatt-Tools/mpvacious/README.md

 Advanced menu has the following options:

+* <kbd>i</kbd> - Cycle between display modes.
+* <kbd>v</kbd> - Open subtitle selection menu.
+Upon exit, this menu exports selected subtitles into Advanced menu.

 * <kbd>f</kbd> - Increment number of cards to update.
   Only affects note updating, including quick card creation.
   The number of cards to update is reset to 1 upon updating a note.
 * <kbd>shift+f</kbd> - Decrement number of cards to update.

 * <kbd>c</kbd> - Interactive subtitle selection.
   The range of the currently displayed subtitle line is selected.
 The selection then grows both ways based on the following displayed lines.
   It does nothing if there are no subs on screen.

 * <kbd>shift+s</kbd> - Set the start time to the current sub.
   The selection then grows forward based on the following displayed lines.
   The default selection spans across the range of the currently displayed subtitle line.
 * <kbd>shift+e</kbd> - Set the end time to the current sub.
   The selection then grows backward based on the following displayed lines.
   The default selection spans across the range of the currently displayed subtitle line.

 Then seek with <kbd>Shift+h</kbd> and <kbd>Shift+l</kbd> to the previous/next line that you want to add.